-To promote the public consultation on social media, the Technical Secretariat and the facilitation team prepared and disseminated five informational videos about the public consultation process and its importance.
-In addition, announcements promoting participation in the public consultation were published in major Honduran newspapers.
-Furthermore, virtual forums were developed to share relevant information with grassroots groups, producers, local governments, and local NGOs.
+To promote the public consultation period on social networks, the Technical Secretariat and the facilitation team have prepared a video explaining the public consultation process and its importance, which will be published on social networks.
+In addition to the dissemination in electronic media, announcements have also been prepared to be published in the main newspapers of the country, promoting participation in public consultation.
+The development of virtual forums has been included to expand information with grassroots groups, producers, local governments, local NGOs.

-At the end of the public consultation period, all comments were collected for analysis and incorporation into the NI pending the approval of the NIWG.
-The final draft of the RSPO P&C 2018 NI for Honduras was translated into English for submission and approval by the RSPO Secretariat.
+At the end of the public consultation period, all comments will be collected for analysis and incorporation into the IN.
+After the approval of the IN by the GTN, the NI will be translated into English for submission and approval by the RSPO Secretariat.